jju/bike/231015-babywaltercross2023.md

 > Location: [Queen Elizabeth Park](/places/queenelizabethpark.md) Edmonton
 > Course: [stravalink](http://www.strava.com/segments/35674332)

 I had hoped to do more racing this year, but it turned out that four was what I could handle with my work and other life commitments.
-So the second day of Baby Walter Cross was my season closer.
+So the second day (first day info here: [231014-babywaltercross2023](231014-babywaltercross2023.md)) of Baby Walter Cross was my season closer.

 ![In the Recovery Zone - photo by Stewart "The Legend" Hutchings](/pics/babywalter23_leaves.jpg "Fallen Leaves")